oliverdelancey/clapfn/README.md

 import tables
 import clapfn

-var parser = ArgumentParser("mcp", "My Cool Program", "0.0.0", "A test program.")
+var parser = ArgumentParser(programName: "mcp", fullName: "My Cool Program", description: "A test program.", version: "0.0.0")

 # See the wiki for in-depth documentation, especially the purposes of the various parameters.